erin-noe-payne/nject/README.md

  - If you explicitly destroy the dependency using `tree.destroy('dbConnectionPool')` or the more broad `tree.destroy()`.
 This will cause the cached value to be cleared, and will fire the destroy event to force cleanup.
 Invoking the destroy method on a dependency that has never been resolved will have no effect.

 ## Changelog

+### 2.0.1

+ - Adds support for dependency detection and inject with es6 arrow functions

 ### 2.0.0